 Buying gifts can be difficult, so instead of searching endlessly for the best NYC holiday markets in 2017 with one-of-a-kind gifts, here’s a New Yorker gift guide of the 14 best holiday gift shops and holiday markets around New York City.

 Since the fall of 2015 Unique Gifts NYC burst onto the gift and souvenirs scene by connecting exclusive New York artists creating one-of-a-kind products with those looking to take home a little piece of NY.

 This holiday season they are featuring an all new item made by master wood carver, David Raz.
 The intricately designed and handcrafted Christmas Tree features a delicate filigree design, a base etched with snowflakes and the words New York City, with a Big Apple Skyline ornament hanging from the tree itself off of a gold plated jewelry quality chain.
 Check it out HERE.

-The shop, which is both online and in-person, stocks unique handcrafted gifts ranging from laser cut and screen printed vinyl records to wood carved accessories to handcrafted jewelry from Manhattan and Brooklyn.
+The shop, which is online, stocks unique handcrafted gifts ranging from laser cut and screen printed vinyl records to wood carved accessories to handcrafted jewelry from Manhattan and Brooklyn.
+Though it's an online shop, they do offer in person pickup in Manhattan for those needing their gifts right away and for people visiting from abroad.

 If you’re looking to buy edible gifts, the local, organic candies are delicious and the Greenpoint-grown holiday spices set will add the fullest flavor to any meal.
 So you're sure to find the perfect gift for kids, friends, family, and everyone on your Christmas list!